 House mice like to know the area where they live and don't travel very far, using familiar pathways.
 In most cases activity will be restricted to a radius of up to 10 m.
 House mice are inquisitive animals with sporadic and unpredictable feeding habits, feeding from many different sites each night rather than one or two sites close to their nest.

 In urban areas, house mice are able to breed throughout the year, producing between 5 and 10 litters each of about 4-8 young.
 They can live for more than two years, though the average life span is about 10 months.

 Mouse infestations can be treated using, traps and/or poison.
 If treating an infestation of mice yourself, don't leave mouse bait down for extended periods - remove as soon as the infestation has been controlled.
-If control is difficult to achieve the Pest Control Service can treat the problem.

 If a baiting program is to be successful it is vitally important to maintain an uninterrupted supply of bait available for the mice.
 This can be achieved by ensuring that all revisit appointments made with Pest Control are kept.
 Do not interfere with or reposition any bait stations laid as part of a treatment program and keep children and pets away from bait stations at all times.

 Click on the link to the British Pest Control Association website for further information.